aiudirog/opensearch-py/_sources/README.md.txt

 of elasticsearch-py licensed under the [Apache v2.0 License](https://github.com/opensearch-project/opensearch-py/blob/main/LICENSE.txt).
 For more information, see [opensearch.org](https://opensearch.org/) and the [API Doc](https://opensearch-project.github.io/opensearch-py/).

-This is the low-level client.
-A high-level Python client is in the works, and will be available soon.

 ## User Guide

 To get started with the OpenSearch Python Client, see [User Guide](https://github.com/opensearch-project/opensearch-py/blob/main/USER_GUIDE.md).